Daniel Zizzo

 Research Interests: I am primarily an experimental and behavioral economist.
 Much (though not all) of my research is motivated by the search for more realistic empirical and theoretical foundations of economic decision-making, using mainly experimental, but also analytical and computational, methods as required.
 Current research interests include authority and organizational behavior, antisocial preferences, voting preferences, behavioral and cognitive game theory, bounded rationality and nudging, social preferences, trust, and the methodology of experimental economics.
 They more generally include macroeconomic and microeconomic applications of theoretical ideas, such as in the context of health and carbon reduction behavior.
 I consider myself a mainstream economist, but one interested in pushing forward the boundaries of mainstream economics, and one firmly committed to a wider perspective as an interdisciplinary social scientist.

 In what follows you can find out about my prizes, publications, unpublished preprints, refereeing activity, teaching (including my inaugural lecture) and leadership experience.
 I am a member of the Editorial board for the Journal of Behavioral and Experimental Economics (formerly Journal of Socio-Economics) and the Journal of Consumer Policy.
 I have done various work for the ESRC, as a member and as a Fellow of the ESRC Peer Review College.
 I am a member of the UK Research and Innovation (UKRI) Talent and Skills Panel College (formerly the Future Leaders Fellowships Peer Review College), an associate member of the EPSRC Peer Review College and have been an Assessor for the ARC.
 I have been offered external funding from the AHRC/RCUK, ANU, the Bank of England, the British Academy, the Department of Health, the EPSRC, the ESRC, the Leverhulme Trust and the Nuffield Foundation, the OECD and UTS.
-I am a proud UQ Ally.
+I am a proud UQ Ally and a member of the UQ Disability Inclusion Advocacy Network.

 I am among the top 5% economists in the world for academic impact within the profession according to RePec, as well as in the top 0.4% for number of downloads among the a little over 1,000,000 social scientists on SSRN.
 My School and my Google Scholar profiles can be found here and here, respectively.